 World Cup: Moldova v Montenegro in Group H

-Montenegro defender Stefan Savic says his team do not deserve to go to the World Cup if they fail to win their Group H qualifier in Moldova on Friday night.
+Stefan Savic says Montenegro do not deserve to go to the World Cup if they fail to beat Moldova, as Poland host Ukraine.

 The Montenegrins head into the match in Chisinau (kick-off 7.30pm GMT) leading the group by two points from England and know nothing less than three points are likely keep them on top with Roy Hodgson's men facing San Marino, the world's joint lowest ranked team, in Serravalle.

 Friday night's matches are merely the warm-up to a bigger contest to come for both Montenegro and England next Tuesday, when the pacesetters meet in Podgorica for an encounter that will go a long way to deciding who tops the group come October.

 Former Manchester City defender Savic is refusing to take Moldova lightly despite Montenegro being ranked 103 places higher on FIFA's list, but concedes the match is one that must be won if reaching Brazil in 2014 is to remain a realistic goal.